 The SRP will underwrite the following workshops to the extent of guaranteeing the tutor’s fee and travelling expenses.
-However, it is expected that any branch running a workshop would aim to cover the costs.
+However, it is expected that anyone running a workshop would aim to cover the costs.
 All monies collected, after local costs have been paid, should be sent to the National Treasurer who will reimburse the tutor.
-The course fee is £12 for all except the Intermediate Conducting, which is £17 because of restricted numbers.
+The course fee is £12

-The course must be posted on the SRP website and be open to anyone in the SRP who wishes to attend.
+The course must be posted on the SRP website, fliers sent to local branches and be open to anyone who wishes to attend.

-Listed below are the current workshops on offer.
+Listed on this page are the current workshops on offer.
 If you would like to run one in your branch or on your own, you should decide on the topic, some dates, a venue and the tutor you wish to approach.
 It is assumed that each workshop will have about 5 hours teaching plus breaks for lunch and drinks.
-The hosting branch should provide general refreshments during the day, but lunch is not usually included.
+The hosting branch should provide general refreshments during the day, but lunch is not included except for the tutor.